Lightberry-Labs/lightberry_ai_sdk/examples/README.md

 ```

 **What it shows**:
-- Creating and configuring a `LightberryToolClient`
+- Creating and configuring a `LBToolClient`
 - Automatic loading of tools from `local_tool_responses.py`
 - Handling remote AI tool calls via data channels
 - Integration between AI agent decisions and local hardware/software